 by CYP2C9.
-Opioids Buprenorphine, 16 mg QD Buprenorphine: ↔ No dose adjustment necessary.
+Opioids ' Buprenorphine, 16 mg QD Buprenorphine: ↔ No dose adjustment necessary.
 Methadone Methadone: ↓ Monitoring plasma concentrations of methadone is recommended.
 Oral contraceptives Ethinyl Oestradiol Ethinyl Oestradiol: ↓ In case of co-administration of Lopinavir and Ritonavir tablets with contraceptives containing ethinyl oestradiol (whatever the contraceptive formulation e.g. oral or patch), additional methods of contraception must be used.
 Smoking cessation aids Bupropion metabolite, hydroxybupropion: AUC and $C{max} \downarrow \sim 50\%$ This effect may be due to If the co-administration of Lopinavir and Ritonavir tablets with bupropion is judged unavoidable, this should be done under close clinical monitoring for bupropion efficacy, without exceeding the recommended dosage, despite the observed induction.
-Thyroid hormone replacemen t therapy 1 Levothyroxine Post-marketing cases have been reported indicating a potential interaction between ritonavir Thyroid-stimulating hormone (TSH) should be monitored in patients treated with levothyroxine at least the first month after starting and/or ending lopinavir/ritonavir treatment.
-Vasodilating agents , Bosentan concentrations may decrease due to CYP3A4 induction by bosentan.
-Bosentan: $AUC: \uparrow 5\text{-fold} \\ C{max}: \uparrow 6\text{-fold} \\ Initially, bosentan C{min}: \uparrow by \\ approximately 48\text{-fold}.$ Riociguat Serum concentrations may be The co-administration of riociguat with Lopinavir and Ritonavir tablet is not recommended (see section 4.4 and refer to riociguat SmPC).
+Thyroid hormone replacemen nt therapy Levothyroxine reported indicating a potential interaction between ritonavia Thyroid-stimulating hormone (TSH) should be monitored in patients treated with levothyroxine at least the first month after starting and/or ending lopinavir/ritonavir treatment.
+Vasodilating agents Bosentan concentrations may decrease due to CYP3A4 induction by bosentan.
+Bosentan: AUC: \uparrow 5-fold C{max} : \uparrow 6-fold Initially, bosentan C{min} : \uparrow by approximately 48-fold.
+Caution should be exercised in administering Lopinavir and Ritonavir tablets with bosentan.
+When Lopinavir and Ritonavir tablets is administered concomitantly with bosentan, the efficacy of the HIV therapy should be monitored and patients should be closely observed for bosentan toxicity, especially during the first week of co-administration.
+Riociguat Serum concentrations may be The co-administration of riociguat increased due to CYP3A and P-gp with Lopinavir and Ritonavir tablet inhibition by lopinavir/ritonavir. is not recommended (see section 4.4 and refer to riociguat SmPC).